Bachelor of Arts (BA) Degree with a Major in German Studies

 Upon completing the BA degree with a major in German Studies, students will be able to:

-- Develop an understanding of the main lines of cultural, political, and social thought in German history from early modern times to the present in the European context based on original sources.
+- Display an understanding of the main lines of cultural, political, and social thought in German history from early modern times to the present in the European context based on original sources.

-- Acquire skills in analyzing and evaluating key texts and documents of German cultural and political history such as literature, philosophy, art, and electronic media by way of close reading, critical interpretation and an awareness of the document’s rhetorical and media–specific features.
+- Analyze and evaluate key texts and documents of German cultural and political history such as literature, philosophy, art, film, and electronic media by way of close reading, critical interpretation and an awareness of the document’s rhetorical and media–specific features.

 - Identify and compare different authors and texts within the different traditions they form a part of as well as their impact and legacy within both the national and international context.